 - Signing up for one of the best Puerto Vallarta tours

-Millions of people visit Mexico each year and 99% of travelers do not run into any trouble but the 1% that makes the news is all that you hear about and you began asking yourself is Puerto Vallarta safe.
+Millions of people visit Mexico each year and 99% of travelers do not run into any trouble but the 1% that makes the news is all that you hear about and you began worrying about Puerto Vallarta crime for absolutely no reason.

 Mexico Travel Warning